OctopusDeploy/People/Security-Operations/L2-Security-Analyst.md

 <details>
 <summary>Examples</summary>

-- I received an alert via PagerDuty and created a new incident in The Hive.
+- I received an alert via PagerDuty and created a new security incident in The Hive.
 - I triaged Bugcrowd submissions and worked with the Fire and Motion team to remedy them.
 - I triaged customer issues and guided the Customer Support team.